facebook/zstd/programs/zstd.1.md

     override this manually if need be in either direction (ie. you can increase or decrease it).

-    This is also used during compression when using with --diff-from=.
+    This is also used during compression when using with --patch-from=.
 In this case, this parameter overrides that maximum size allowed for a dictionary.
 (128 MB).
 * `-T#`, `--threads=#`:
     Compress using `#` working threads (default: 1).